How To Start A Digital Marketing Business While Traveling The World

 If you start a digital marketing business while traveling, or do anything in the freelance business, you need to have thick skin.
 If you don’t, I promise that you will soon.
-One month you may be celebrating record high profits, and the next you’ll be threatening legal action against a client trying to ghost you while owing $1200 (I eventually got it from them, don’t worry).
+One month you may be celebrating record high profits, and the next you’ll be threatening legal action against a client trying to ghost you while owing money.

 Be ready to be looked down upon and outright disregarded.
 That 40 minute phone conversation you had?
 Yeah, they probably won’t even bother to answer a quick follow up email asking if they still want to work together.
 It’s easy to be blown off in a digital relationship.

 Another difficult aspect of running my own business that I didn’t expect was the burden of bearing the sole responsibility of a project and not having any one else to look up to or get advice from.
 Everything that I manage and produce is attached to my name alone, and it’s a lot of responsibility to make sure that my work ALWAYS reflects well on me.
-No tasks will handed up or down the chain of command here.
+No tasks will be handed up or down the chain of command here.